Amaluddin11/Continuous-Control/README.md

     Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Windows_x86_64.zip)

-3.
+3. Place the file in the p2_continuous-control/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.

+# Instructions

 The method to use is an actor-critic algorithm, the Deep Deterministic Policy Gradients (DDPG) algorithm.

-# Instructions

 # License
 This project is licensed under the MIT License - see the [**LICENSE**](https://opensource.org/license/mit-license-php/) file for details.